 To try markup, and see how to create the different types, follow these steps:

-- Select Markup to start editing your markup if you haven't already done so.
+- Tap Markup to start editing your markup if you haven't already done so.

-If you have used markup before, and have multiple markup layers, selecting Markup prompts you to choose which layer you want to work with.
+If you have used markup before, and have multiple markup layers, tapping Markup prompts you to choose which layer you want to work with.

 - Add a marker to the map.